cooku/PO-33-K.O-manual-zh-cn-/README.md

-translated the offical PO-33 K.O manual to Chinese Simplified.
+Translated the offical PO-33 K.O manual to Chinese Simplified.